thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-09-10-democratization-ai-blockchain-residency-awarded-max-razdow-ollie-razdow-jamie-zigelbaum.markdown

 The event which offers space, emerging tech and support (and dinner!) to the public for free has sparked many interesting collaborations among members over the years.
 New members are encouraged to bring a project, a toy, an idea, or to simply come in and see what others are doing.

 We look forward to including Barcelona's community in this program.
-Hardware Hack Lab Barcelona will meet at the ThoughtWorks offices at Edifici Media-TIC Carrer de Roc Boronat 117, 8ª Planta, 08018 Barcelona, [every other Wednesday at 6:30 PM](https://www.meetup.com/Hardware-Hack-Lab-BCN/)
+Hardware Hack Lab Barcelona will meet at the Thoughtworks offices at Edifici Media-TIC Carrer de Roc Boronat 117, 8ª Planta, 08018 Barcelona, [every other Wednesday at 6:30 PM](https://www.meetup.com/Hardware-Hack-Lab-BCN/)

 ## Former AI Resident Karen Palmer to Exhibit *Perception iO* at Cooper Hewitt Design Museum in NYC